Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Nonlocality Analysis

 \subsection{Revisit of Reynolds stress}

-Lastly, we revisit the Reynolds stress reconstruction with the inclusion the effects of the nonlocality.
+Lastly, we revisit the Reynolds stress reconstruction with the inclusion of the nonlocal effects.
 Figure~\ref{fig:resynoldsstress} shows three different ways of constructing the Reynolds stresses.
 The first shown in the orange dashed line is the reconstructed Reynolds stress by the eddy viscosity kernel from MFM and the mean velocity gradient from DNS.
 The second shown in green dotted line is the reconstructed Reynolds stress by the leading-order eddy viscosity tensor from MFM and the mean velocity gradient from DNS.
 The last one is from the mean DNS data shown in blue solid line.
 The leading-order result and the mean DNS data are shown before in Figure~\ref{fig:localresynoldsstress}.

-Unlike the leading-order result, the results from the full kernel eddy viscosity matches very well to the DNS data.
+Unlike the leading-order analysis, the results from the full kernel eddy viscosity matche very well to the DNS data.
 These plots verify our computational method yielding two findings.
 First, with full kernels, the Reynolds stresses recover the symmetry that was lost in the leading-order approximation.
-The asymmetry in the leading-order eddy viscosity tensor result arises from the truncation of the different kernel shapes.
-For instance, two kernels $D_{2121}$ and $D_{1221}$ qualitatively look very different.
-However, when multiplied with the same mean velocity gradient field ${\partial U_1}/{\partial x_2}$, they give the same $\overline{u'_1 u'_2}=\overline{u'_2 u'_1}$.
-However, only $D_{2121}$, which is quite narrow banded, is applicable for the local approximation and $D_{1221}$ does not.
+Only $D_{2121}$, which is relatively narrow banded, is applicable for the local approximation.
 Hence, this leads to the symmetry breakage after leading-order approximation.
 Second, now we can capture the nonzero Reynolds stress at the channel centerline.
-At the centerline, the nonlocality of the kernel now includes the nonzero mean velocity gradient nearby $x_2=0$ and gives arise to the nonzero Reynolds stress.
-Thus, MFM measurement allows the centerline calculation, which was not possible for the leading-order approximation.
+Thus, the measured nonlocal eddy viscosity allows prediction of non-zero Reynolds stresses near the centerline, whereas the leading-order approximation fails to do so.